-The National Eating Disorders Association state that the criteria below can help doctors make a diagnosis.
+According to the National Eating Disorders Association, the criteria below can help doctors make a diagnosis.
 However, they note that not everyone with a serious eating disorder will meet all these criteria.

 - Restriction of energy intake and significantly low body weight for the person’s age, sex, and overall health.

-- Intense fear of gaining weight or becoming fat, despite having underweight.
+- Intense fear of gaining weight or becoming fat, despite being underweight.

 - Changes in the way the person experiences their body weight or shape, an undue impact of body weight or shape on the person’s self-image, or denial that their current low body weight is a problem.

 Anorexia nervosa and bulimia nervosa are both eating disorders and sometimes share certain symptoms, such as an intense fear of gaining weight or a distorted body image.

 However, people with anorexia often restrict food intake, exercise excessively, or adopt extreme diet patterns to lose weight.

 On the other hand, bulimia nervosa is characterized by recurrent episodes of binge eating or eating large amounts of food, followed by compensatory behaviors to prevent weight gain, such as self-induced vomiting, excessive exercising, consuming laxatives, or fasting.